 I love the functionality of my products.
 The hemp fabric is very strong and absorbent, and lasts for a very long time.
 Organic cotton makes the fiber softer from the beginning, and the recycled polyester contributes to a more wrinkle resistant product.
 This combination of fibers along with the quality stitching make for functional towels and napkins that you can easily wash and dry in the machine, for everyday use.

 Since I came to California and met my husband, we have travelled all around, and the diversity of this state constantly amazes me.
 From the foggy redwood coastline, to the wildflowers of the Sierra Nevada, the grandeur of Yosemite Valley, and that gorgeous little lake called Tahoe.
 I enjoy being out in the beauty and stillness of nature, breathing in the fresh air and taking in everything that is around me.
 It inspires my life, my wellbeing, my creativity, my designs, and so much more.

 This is where my designs originate, bringing a little piece of nature's beauty and serenity indoors.
 I hand draw all my designs, with avid help from my husband who is a great drawer.
 When I started to machine embroider, a woman in Ohio helped me digitize them, turning my drawings into the sewing machine's stitches, but now I am doing it all myself.
-My sewing studio in Graeagle, north of Lake Tahoe, is where I cut, hem, embroider, iron and label all my products from start to finish, with occasional help when production gets hectic.
+My sewing studio in Sierraville, north of Lake Tahoe, is where I cut, hem, embroider, iron and label all my products from start to finish, with occasional help from a friend when production gets hectic.
 I have gorgeous views out my studio windows towards the mountains.
 The freedom of being able to work for myself, bring my daughter to the studio, and the feeling of having my creative space and creative world part of my every day life is something I really appreciate.